charlespeters/ARWHD/_posts/2014-09-25-making-atom-home.md

 Most of the time I spend working on stuff is in Atom Editor from Github, it's by far my favorite text editor.
 It's amazingly customizable, flexible and I thought I would share how I customize it and use it on a daily basis.

 ### Why?
-Atom is under constant active development, it's free, open source, all you have to do to get a question answered is file an issue on Github and someone gets back to you really quickly.
+Atom is under constant active development; it's free, open source, and all you have to do to get a question answered is file an issue on Github and someone gets back to you really quickly.

-It comes with amazing find in project, markdown preview, you can open your project on Github really quickly, see what branch you're on and all the changes you're making.
+It comes with amazing find in project, markdown preview.
+You can open your project on Github really quickly, see what branch you're on and all the changes you're making.

-You can really customize Atom to make your own.
-This whole application is based on web technologies so a little bit of LESS and CoffeeScript can really make a huge difference.
-Plus, if there's a  feature missing out of the box, there are so many amazing packages being made everyday for it.
+You can really customize Atom to make it your own.
+This whole application is based on web technologies so a little bit of LESS and CoffeeScript can make a huge difference.
+Plus, if there's a feature missing out of the box, there are so many amazing packages being made for it everyday.

 ### Favorite Packages